{{flagHref}}

 Frequently Asked Questions

-Why is oxygen important in industrial applications?
+Why is oxygen so important for living organisms?

-How is oxygen produced in nature?
+How is oxygen produced and used in industry and medicine?

 About the author